aregsar/alwaysdeployed/endpoint-driven-development.md

 - Server side events that trigger realtime push notifications are considered side effects of handling an endpoint request.

-## Special cases of Endpoint Driven Development

-- Rich clients, Embedded Javascript Widgets and Single Page Applications
+## Client side development - SPAs and Javascript Widgets

+Endpoint driven development applies directly with REST and RPC style server side rendered web applications and web APIs.

 Client side development is inherently more complex and does not completely lend itself to standard endpoint driven development principles.

+An endpoint request is a special case of an UI action, triggered by, navigating to a URL, clicking a link, submitting a form or clicking an button that posts an Ajax request to an endpoint.

-The development process for client side applications can be formalized under [Action Driven Development](https://alwaysdeployed/) that is similar in principal to endpoint driven development with each UI action representing a psudo endpoint.
+The development process for client side applications can be formalized under [Action Driven Development](https://alwaysdeployed.com/action-driven-development/) that is a superset of Endpoint Driven development, which is better suited to client side applications and SPAs, where each UI action representing a psudo endpoint.

-- Websocket endpoints
+## Websocket endpoints

 Realtime WebSockets use a single endpoint to process channel\event requests
 Therefore realtime endpoint development does not lend itself to standard endpoint driven development principles.
 So instead a psudo endpoint is defined based on the channel\event request message schema.
-The WebSocket development process can be formalized using [Schema Driven Development](https://alwaysdeployed/).
+The WebSocket development process can be formalized using [Schema Driven Development](https://alwaysdeployed.com/schema-driven-development/).

-- GraphQL endpoints
+## GraphQL endpoints

 GraphQL uses a single endpoint to process query\mutation requests.
 Therefore GrapQL endpoint development does not lend itself to standard endpoint driven development principles.
 So instead a psudo endpoint is defined based on the query\mutation request message schema.
-The GraphQL development process can be formalized using [Schema Driven Development](https://alwaysdeployed/).
+The GraphQL development process can be formalized using [Schema Driven Development](https://alwaysdeployed.com/schema-driven-development/).